Controversy trails Toyo Baby's virginity claims - TheNewsGuru — Nigeria Today

 TheNewsGuru

-Juliana Olayode, better known as Toyo Baby in the TV series Jenifa Diaries, shocked many of her fans recently when she said she lost her virginity to her music teacher. *770# Mobile.
-Olayode made the claim in her tell-it-all book titled Rebirth …
+Juliana Olayode better known as Toyo Baby in the TV series Jenifa Diaries shocked many of her fans recently when she said she lost her virginity to her music teacher.
+Olayode made this known In her tell-it-all book titled Rebirth.
+According to her …

-Jenifa's Dairy Actress 'Toyo Baby' Explains Why She Lied About Being a Virgin

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.